DIY

 |

-slightly curved) section of antler, 4" to 5" long
+or slightly curved section of antler, 3" to 4" long

 handle grip for a hiking stick or small wading